top of page

 What is Project Yeti?

 Our aim is to provide a high level of dental care to the underprivileged people of Nepal, including monks, nuns, and orphans.
+It is an Australian approved charity.

 I began the project in 2012 with my partner, Helen, to provide dental care and oral health education in Kathmandu.
+Starting with very little equipment, both clinics now have several dental units and are equipped to provide restorative care.

-The second clinic which is near Salleri in Lower Solukhumbu, provides treatment for the school children at the Mount Everest School.
+The second clinic is the remote and beautiful Solukhumbu, providing treatment for the school children at the Mount Everest School.

 The Nepalese have a high infant mortality rate and unemployment sits at 50% for adult males in cities and even higher in rural areas.
 Provision of dental care is minimal for the poor in Kathmandu and virtually non-existent in the villages.